snyk-sandbox/http-fake-backend/README.md

 ```

 This way the server uses `nodemon` to restart itself on changes.
-This way you dont have to restart the server in case you changed an endpoint.
+This way you don’t have to restart the server in case you changed an endpoint.

 ### Later (eg. for tests in CI)